 Ground Grid Installation

-Ground grids are installed at a depth such that the currents flowing in from the above grade steel structures or shield wire(s) are easily dissipated into the earth.
+Ground grids are installed at a depth such that the fault currents flowing in from the above grade steel structures are easily dissipated into the earth.
 This is accomplished by:

 - Drilling ground rods (at strategic locations) to a depth where the soil resistivity is low.